-A system of effective internal controls plays a crucial role in the financing operations as it sets a foundation for the safe and sound operation of financial institutions, thus safeguarding shareholders' investments and the Group's assets.
-The Board of Directors recognises that it has overall responsibility to ensure accurate financial reporting for the Group and the adequacy and effectiveness of the Group's system of internal controls.
+A system of effective internal controls plays a crucial role as it provides a foundation for the safe and sound operation of the Company's financing operations, thus safeguarding shareholders' investments and the Group's assets.
+The Board of Directors recognises that it has overall responsibility to ensure accurate financial reporting by the Group and the adequacy and effectiveness of the Group's system of internal controls.
 The Board, with the assistance of the AC and RMC, reviews the adequacy and effectiveness of the Group's risk management and internal control systems.
-In compliance with Rule 1207(10) of the Listing Manual, the Board, with the concurrence of the AC and RMC, is of the opinion that the Group's internal controls, including financial, operational, compliance and information technology controls and risk management systems are adequate and effective.
+In compliance with Rule 1207(10) of the Listing Manual, the Board, with the concurrence of the AC and RMC, is of the opinion that the Group's internal controls, including financial, operational, compliance and information technology controls, and risk management systems are adequate and effective.